ProjetsPL/treehouse-theme/collections/_posts/us/house-plants-find-the-best-indoor-plants-of-2020.md

 How cold is too cold for houseplants?
 {% endfaqQuestion %}

 {% faqAnswer %}

-Any temperature lower than 15 Celcius degrees (60 F) might be harmful for indoor plants.
+Any temperature lower than 15 Celsius degrees (60 F) might be harmful for indoor plants.
 Most house plants are native to tropical climates, therefore room temperature is best for them.
 The cold might damage delicate potted plants.

 {% endfaqAnswer %}

 {% endfaqItem %}

+{% faqItem %}
+{% faqQuestion %}
 What are the best houseplants for low light?
+{% endfaqQuestion %}

+{% faqAnswer %}
 If your room is dark, search for plants that natively grow in the lower parts of forests.
 You might choose peace lily or any type of fern.
-Other species to consider are dreacena, snake plant and zamioculcas - they are very good especially for bedrooms.
+Other species to consider are dracaena, snake plant and zamioculcas - they are very good especially for bedrooms.
+{% endfaqAnswer %}
+{% endfaqItem %}